slab/quill/docs/guides/designing-the-delta-format.md

 }];
 ```

-The exceptional case is when we want to remove formatting.
+The special case is when we want to remove formatting.
 We will use `null` for this purpose, so `{ bold: null }` would mean remove the bold format.
 We could have specified any falsy value, but there may be legitimate use cases for an attribute value to be `0` or an empty string (i.e. `'  '`).

 **Note:** We now have to be careful with indexes at the application layer.
 As mentioned earlier, Deltas do not ascribe any inherent meaning to any the `attributes`' key-value pairs, nor any embed types or values.
 Deltas do not know an image does not have duration, text does not have alternative texts, and videos cannot be bolded.
-The following is a _legal_ Delta that might have been the result of applying other _legal_ Deltas, by an application not being careful of format ranges.
+The following is a **legal** Delta that might have been the result of applying other **legal** Deltas, by an application not being careful of format ranges.

 ```javascript
 var delta = [{